Joachim-1422/Reinforcement-learning--Tic-Tac-Toe/README.md

     -Train the trained p1 against the trained p2 -Train p1 and p2 against random player
     -Test p1 against random player
+**USAGE: **

+cmd: ./tic_tac_toe.py

+ENTER 'X Y' position when asked.
+At end of game, enter 'c' if you want to play against the same Ai.
+If you want to test the other Ai (scorep1) type anything else.

 ***Train p1 and p2 with random player***